MatrixAI/Polykey-Docs/Client-API.md

 # Overview
-The CLI for js-polykey is the first real `consumer` of `js-polykey`'s `gRPC` functionality.
+The CLI for Polykey is the first real `consumer` of `Polykey`'s `gRPC` functionality.
 It uses the `PolykeyClient` class which wraps a `gRPC client` along with a few other things.

 When the `PolykeyClient` starts, it attempts to connect to a running `PolykeyAgent`'s gRPC server.
 If a connection cannot be established, the user is informed of it.